vaduga/mapgl-community/README.md

-v.2 will be published in another repo https://github.com/vaduga/mapgl It is a complete rewrite of the core and panel config.
-It is published in Grafana catalog.
+v.2 will be published in another repo https://github.com/vaduga/mapgl
+It is a complete rewrite of the core and panel config.
+It is also published in Grafana catalog.
 **New features**:

 -Node Graph with autolayout and spline edge routing that respects node boundary curves.
 In addition to Geo mode.